Frequently Asked Questions

 Answer: These expenditures will result in an "ineligible" cost in Fund 80.
 To retain this arrangement the district will need to define this individual's employment based on the concept that this employee has been assigned two separate positions that combined grant full time employment as defined by the Board approved job description.
 Thus, if Fund 80 was no longer operating, this individual would no longer have a full-time employment.

-Question: Our district’s strategic plan includes a robust public relations program with quality newsletters and promotional website informational documents.
+Question: Our district's strategic plan includes a robust public information and community engagement/public relations program with quality newsletters and promotional website informational documents.
 Some space is provided for community programs and service information as well as community-wide information pieces.
 The related expenses are assigned to Fund 80.

 Utilities Costs for District's Swimming Pool

 Question: Utilities costs for the district's swimming pool are charged to Fund 10 based on the number of hours/per year the pool is schedule for related curricular and extra-curricular activities (Fund 10).
 The remaining hours/year are charged in Fund 80.

 Answer: This practice will result in an "ineligible" cost in Fund 80 as the actual additional requirement is not being met.
 This district facility is maintained primarily for education of students.
 If Fund 80 stopped operating, the district would need to provide the utility services so that the pool was available for pre-K-12 functions through Fund 10.

 Fund 80 could be charged for any documented, actual and additional utility costs resulting from its use by the public.
 Documentation would need to include an energy study that supports how the cost per hour was determined.